RedRafe/nuclear-overhaul/README.md

 ---

 ### Future developments
-- Re-skin some graphics (you can help me!)
+1. Re-skin some graphics (you can help me!)
-- Add further elements of the periodic table
+2. Add further elements of the periodic table
-- Add infinite/dedicate science techs requiring nuclear
+3. Add infinite/dedicate science techs requiring nuclear
-- Add new nuclear recipes
+4. Add new nuclear recipes
-- Improve compatibility
+5. Improve compatibility
+    - K2 (50%) and SE (10%) are work in progress